adamsilver/fdpb/01-a-registration-form.md

 As we know, we're going to inject messages into a summary panel at the top and next to the fields in context.
 This means, we need to make sure the content works in both places.
 “Enter an ‘at symbol’” is ambiguous when inside the summary but works well next to the field, where the label provides context.

-Maintaining 2 versions of the same message is a hard sell for an unconvincing gain.
+Maintaining two versions of the same message is a hard sell for an unconvincing gain.
 Instead, we'll design the content to work in both locations.
 In the case of the email address, ‘Your email address needs an “at” symbol’ works well in both locations.

 Then there's pleasantries, like starting each message with “Please”.
 On one hand, this is noisey and repetitive.
 On the other it's polite and softens the experience.
 For example, ‘Please answer this question’ versus ‘Answer this question’.
 ‘You need to answer this question’ may work better.